artipub/artipub/README.md

 2. cd playground for verification test (Note: Do not submit the file in playground, only local tests)

-## License
+## 📄 License

 ArtiPub is released under the MIT license.
 See the [LICENSE](./LICENSE) file for details.

-## Thanks
+## 🙏 Thanks

 Thank you to all the developers who contributed to ArtiPub, and everyone who used and supported the project.
+If this library has been useful for you, please consider giving it a ⭐️ as a way to show your support.
+Your encouragement is what keeps us going and improving.
+Thank you so much from the bottom of our hearts! 🌹